 The National Archives caters for the needs of scholars and amateur researchers, authorities and others seeking information from records in its possession.
 Customer services provided at all our units and offices are free of charge for users.
-For contact information about the offices and units of the National Archives, including opening hours of their reading rooms, click here.

 Most records are public and freely available for all interested parties.
 The staff on duty in the reading rooms will be happy to inform researchers about any limitations of use and guide them to the right source.